fvdsn/nope/README.md

 Note that function application has the highest precedence so `print 1 + 1` prints `1` since the addition is performed afterwards.
 This is not always what you want.
 One way is to use parentheses `print(1 + 1)`, `print (1 + 1)`.
-Note that the space between the function name and the first parentheses is meaningful.
+Note that the space between the function name and the first parenthesis is meaningful.
 Without a space, the full list of arguments is expected, while with the space, it's just parentheses around a single argument; `max(1,2)` / `max (1) (2)`